-1. Collaborated with the County's Chief Executive Office, other County departments, and affordable housing developers to scope improvements and prepare applications for the next cycle of the Affordable Housing Sustainable Communities grant program.

-Three grant applications (West Carson, Vermont/Manchester, and Compton Creekside Village) are being prepared, all within the Second Supervisorial District.

-- 2. Submitted two applications for Southern California Association of Governments Sustainable Communities Program planning grants for the Altadena Community Active Transportation Plan and Foothill Boulevard Active Transportation Regional Corridor Plan in the Fifth Supervisorial District. - 3.
-Continued the development of the Rosemead Boulevard Complete Streets Project through collaboration with the First Supervisorial District and stakeholders on development of the comprehensive Complete Streets Plan.

-Public Works also continued efforts to pursue an interim project consistent with the Emerald Necklace prioritized projects and met with the Army Corps of Engineers to coordinate the interim improvement, which may impact the Corps' planned projects.

-- 4. Continued collaborating with the San Gabriel Valley Council of Governments for planning of a future San Gabriel Valley greenway network. - 5.
-Collaborated with the County's Chief Sustainability Office to evaluate policies, regulations, and best practices to address the deployment of e-scooters and bikes in unincorporated County areas.
+- 1. Partnered with County Departments and affordable housing developers to scope improvements and prepare applications for Round 4 of the Affordable Housing Sustainable Communities grant program. - 2.
+Three grant applications were submitted, for the unincorporated communities of West Carson, Vermont/ Manchester, and Compton Creekside Village.
+A tour of the sites was given to members of the granting agency, the Strategic Growth Council. - 3.
+Continued the development of the Rosemead Boulevard Complete Streets Project through collaboration with stakeholders on development of the comprehensive Complete Streets Plan. - 4.
+Public Works also continued efforts to pursue an interim project consistent with the Emerald Necklace prioritized projects and met with the Army Corps of Engineers to coordinate the interim improvement, which may impact the Corps' planned projects. - 5.
+Continued collaborating with the San Gabriel Valley Council of Governments for planning of a future San Gabriel Valley greenway network. - 6.
+Partnered with other County Departments to develop a pilot program regulating the deployment of shared e-scooters and bikes in unincorporated County areas.